hns-dev/frontendMentor-todo-app/README.md

 - Mobile-first workflow
 - [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd) - To implement drag-and-drop feature
 - localStorage - To save user's todo list and color theme preference

+### Useful resources

+- [Less Absolute Positioning With Modern CSS](https://ishadeed.com/article/less-absolute-positioning-modern-css/) - This helped me tackle the change of position of the filtering component on different screen sizes easily, using display: content.